griptape-ai/griptape/README.md

 If you have identified a bug, want to propose a new feature, or have a question, please submit an issue through our public [issue tracker](https://github.com/griptape-ai/griptape/issues).
 Before submitting a new issue, please check the existing issues to ensure it hasn't been reported or discussed before.

+### New Griptape Tools

+Griptape's extensibility allows anyone to develop and distribute tools independently.
+With rare exceptions for tools providing broadly applicable functionality, new Griptape tools should be managed as their own projects and not submitted to the core framework.
+Pull requests for new tools (unless addressing an [existing issue](https://github.com/griptape-ai/griptape/issues)) will be closed.

+The [Griptape Tool Template](https://github.com/griptape-ai/tool-template) provides the recommended structure, step-by-step instructions, basic automation, and usage examples for new tools.

 ### Submitting Pull Requests

 We welcome and encourage pull requests.
 To streamline the process, please follow these guidelines: